 A man with glasses, a bald head, and a beard, dressed in a white shirt and blue polka-dot tie, poses for a selfie in a setting with blurred lights in the background.

 Rafael "Macho" Lara grew up a pastor's kid in a family where faith and music were the same thing.
 He was leading worship before he was a teenager.
-That early formation never left him, but it also never stayed simple.
+That early formation never left him.
+But it also never stayed simple.

-He has spent the years since then learning what it means to actually live what he grew up believing.
-He studied pastoral ministry, Christian studies, and church development.
-He has preached, taught, planted, and started over.
 He has sat with people in their hardest moments and asked hard questions of his own.
 Living with MS has a way of making those questions feel less theoretical.
 That tension between certainty and doubt, between calling and cost, shapes everything he writes.

 He writes, teaches, and pastors because he believes the way of Jesus is worth making believable again in the real world.